poethan/MWE4MT/README.md

 1. the way to extract English-Chinese MWEs (based on MWEtools, MWEtoolkit, MP-aligner)
 2. integrating MWEs into NMT
 3. the integration of Chinese radical into NMT
+4. the German-English MWEs corpus and results for MT.

+...(more coming)

 [Reference projects links:]